 Finally, the economic damage resulting from the New Rule will have an irreparable and adverse impact on the amount of revenue individual states derive from state-imposed taxes.
 To estimate this loss, FPI multiplied the lost GDP calculated above by the ratio of revenue from state taxes divided by state GDP.
-This approach is based on the fundamental economic concept that when GDP declines, grocery store owners and doctors and workers in other industries see reductions that affect their economic situation, and they will in turn buy less, invest less, and in general reduce their economic activity in ways that will affect all taxes levied by Maryland.27 As a result, the total projected loss in state tax revenue is \$11.8 billion nationally and \$22 million in Maryland alone.
-A complete table of loss in state tax revenue for all 50 states can be found in Appendix B.
+This approach is based on the fundamental economic concept that when GDP declines, grocery store owners and doctors and workers in other industries see reductions that affect their economic situation, and they will in turn buy less, invest less, and in general reduce their economic activity in ways that will affect all taxes levied by Washington.32 As a result, the total projected \$1.2 billion loss in state tax revenue nationally and \$27 million loss in state tax revenue to Washington alone.33 A